Pātea: Patea Freezing Works

 In the early 1880s the predecessor to the Patea Freezing Works was established on the eastern bank of the Pātea River.
 Cool stores for handling dairy produce followed in 1901 with later additions evolving into what became known as the Patea Freezing Co-Op, South Taranaki's primary employer.
 Strategic reforms, inefficiencies and nationwide over-processing resulted in closure in September 1982.
 In February 2008 the derelict buildings suffered severe fires.
 The damage was extensive and with the health hazard presented by asbestos insulation throughout the freezer walls, the town sought demolition.

-Patea Māori Club
+Pātea Māori Club

-Patea became known in 1984 as the home of singer Dalvanius Prime and the Pātea Māori Club.
+Pātea became known in 1984 as the home of singer Dalvanius Prime and the Pātea Māori Club.
 Their single, "Poi E", indicated renewed impetus in contemporary Māori popular music.